Red squirrels of Borrowdale

 What are we doing to protect red squirrels?

-The best time to come for a walk in Borrowdale's woods and see squirrels is in spring or early summer before the leaf canopy hides them from view, or during and after the October half term once the leaves have started to drop.
+Red squirrels can be seen at any time of year (they don’t hibernate) but the best time to come for a walk in Borrowdale's woods and see squirrels is in spring or early summer before the leaf canopy hides them from view, or during and after the October half term once the leaves have started to drop.

 - Cockshot Wood and Castle Head wood; follow waymarked trails from our Keswick Lakeside shop through these lovely oak woods right on the edge of Keswick (SatNav CA12 5DJ)